scylladb/scylladb/docs/cql/ddl.rst

 ``````````````````````

 The clustering columns of a table define the clustering order for the partition of that table.
 For a given
-:ref:`partition <partition-key>`, all the rows are physically ordered inside Scylla by that clustering order.
+:ref:`partition <partition-key>`, all the rows are physically ordered inside ScyllaDB by that clustering order.
 For
 instance, given::

     CREATE TABLE t (